anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #stat_req_data title="Example of unsigned Status Query data in JSON syntax using status-type bootstrap for the Status Query artifact" artwork-align="left"}

-The Status Query data MUST be signed by the Registrar-Agent using its private key corresponding to the Registrar-Agent LDevID certificate.
+The Status Query data MUST be signed by the Registrar-Agent using its private key corresponding to the Registrar-Agent EE certificate.
 When using a JWS signature, the Status Query artifact looks as shown in {{stat_req}} and the Content-Type response header MUST be set to `application/jose+json`:

 ~~~~